JakeGrainger/SpatialMultitaper.jl/docs/src/tutorials/basic_estimation.md

 ## Visualising the output
 The spectral estimate is returned as a `Spectra` object.
 There are various transformations we can apply to this object.
-But if we want to visualise the raw output, we can get the wavenumbers and power from the fields `freq` and `power` respectively.
+But if we want to visualise the raw output, we can get the wavenumbers and power from the fields `wavenumber` and `power` respectively.
 The object is multidimensional, but we can index it to get the estimate between two processes.